-- Most local/convenient is a restaurant on one of the floors within the Lion King building.
-A little expensive, but very nice, order combo platters and they cook the meat right in front of you. - Another great place is found down 王庄路- walk down the road (it's at least a ten minute walk) until you come to a Korean BBQ restaurant on the right side of the road, next to a bar called Peppers.
-Order meats and vegetables off the menu and then cook it yourself on the grills in front of you. - The U-Centre has another very average place with very average prices.
+- · Most local/convenient is a restaurant on one of the floors within the Lion King building.
+A little expensive, but very nice, order combo platters and they cook the meat right in front of you. - · Another great place is found down 王庄路- walk down the road (it's at least a ten minute walk) until you come to a Korean BBQ restaurant on the right side of the road, next to a bar called Peppers.
+Order meats and vegetables off the menu and then cook it yourself on the grills in front of you.

-Street food
+Street Food

-Beijing street food is delicious, varied, and cheap; aim to try out as much of it as possible!
+Beijing street food is delicious, varied, and cheap; aim to try out as much of it as possible, although with half an eye on the elevated risk of food poisoning...

-- MUST TRY: 包子.
+MUST TRY: 包子.
 Please do not leave Beijing without having eaten baozi!
-They are 2.5 元 maximum, come in loads of different flavours and are super-filling.
-There are loads of stalls about we found a great baozi place on 成府路, about halfway between 五道口 and 北大 and next to a hairdressers called 'Eskimo Hair' (I know.)
-This stall also sells 烧麦 (shāomài) little addictive bundles of sticky rice- 4 for 3 元. - Another handy snack/breakfast to grab on the way to class is 油条, long chewy dough sticks, best enjoyed with soymilk 豆浆.
+They are 2.5RMB maximum, come in loads of different flavours and are super-filling.
+There are loads of stalls about-we found a great baozi place on 成府路, about a quarter-way between 五道口 and 北大, within a little row of shops and next to a stall selling nuts and spices (just before you get to Chaoshifa).
+They sell really good 小龙包-one 笼 basket) is 6RMB.
+This stall also sells 烧麦 (shāomài), little addictive bundles of sticky rice.
+Also, 7/11 do a surprisingly tasty chicken curry 包子.

+Another handy snack/breakfast to grab on the way to class is 油条, long chewy dough sticks, best enjoyed with soymilk 豆浆.
 Yum!
-Also found along 成府路. - You'll probably see some stalls selling a 1.5 $\vec{\pi}$ wrap with egg, salad, meat and chilli in it.
-Tastes better than it sounds...:)
+Also found along 成府路.
+You'll probably see some stalls selling a 1.5RMB wrap with egg, salad, meat and chilli in it.
+Tastes better than it sounds... 煎饼 is another must try-there are always about eight mini temporary stalls selling them in the morning on the way to 北大.
+(Note: they pack up about 11am as they are a breakfast food, but they are also enjoyed by westerners for lunch if you can find one at that time.)
+It's a savoury pancake with salad, chilli and a crackerbread type thing.
+Usually about 4RMB.

-- As the weather gets warmer more and more stalls will appear selling sticks of grilled meat, 串, you can ask for spicy, '辣' (là) or not spicy, '不辣'. - Lots of the little stalls selling drinks will also sell little clay pots of yogurt and honey.
-Tasty, but watch out, the proprietors might expect you to hang about to finish your drink so you can return the clay pots. - If you can, try to get hold of some 奶茶.
-There are various forms available but its best manifestation is when served in a plastic sealed cup with a straw, and 珍珠 in the bottom.
-In the winter, you can get it cold and in the summer with ice in it.
-After having drunk this elsewhere in China, we were a little disappointed not to see it more readily available in Beijing BUT in the summer, places around the city start to crop up.
-HIGHLY RECOMMENDED. - It's Time To (鲜果时间).
-Despite the silly name, this chain offers really good cooling drinks and milkshakes which are well worth checking out in the summer months.
-There is one on the southern side of Chengfulu just by Huaqing Jiayuan, one by the south exit of the Wudaokou subway, and another on the basement floor of the U-Center. - 臭豆腐... you'll smell it before you can see it... give it a taste if you dare...
+As the weather gets warmer more and more stalls will appear selling sticks of grilled meat, 串.
+You can ask for spicy, 辣 (là) or not spicy, 不辣.
+Lots of the little stalls selling drinks will also sell little clay pots of yogurt and honey.
+Tasty, but watch out: the proprietors might expect you to hang about to finish your drink so you can return the clay pots.
+If you can, try to get hold of some 奶茶.
+There are various forms available, but its best manifestation is when served in a plastic sealed cup with a straw and with 珍珠 in the bottom.
+In the winter you can get it hot and in the summer with ice in it.
+After having drunk this elsewhere in China we were a little disappointed not to see it more readily available in Beijing, BUT in the summer places around the city start to crop up.
+HIGHLY RECOMMENDED.

+It's Time To (鲜果时间): Despite the silly name, this chain offers really good cooling drinks and milkshakes which are well worth checking out in the summer months.
+There is one on the southern side of Chengfulu just by Huaqing Jiayuan, one by the south exit of the Wudaokou subway and another on the basement floor of the U-Center.

+臭豆腐: you'll smell it before you can see it...
+Give it a taste if you dare...
+(Do dare: it's actually really good.)